qwx9/strangepg/README.md

 ## Features

-- Scaling to arbitrarily large graphs via coarsening; expanding/retracting parts of the graph on-demand with the mouse or object lookups and commands.
+- Scaling to arbitrarily large graphs via coarsening; expanding/retracting parts of the graph on-demand.
-- Layouting, rendering, drawing to the screen and handling user interface, file loading, graph manipulation all in separate and independent threads to reduce any waiting time to a minimum;
-immediate output and interaction whenever possible.
-- Layouting is in real time and can be interrupted or influenced by moving nodes; it can be saved to or loaded from a file as a final result or an initial/reproducible state, hence guiding/improving previous layouts is possible; tags such as color can be changed at any time.
+- Layouting in real time, interruptible and can be manipulated live by moving nodes manually;
+it can be saved to or loaded from a file as a final result or an initial/reproducible state, hence guiding/improving previous layouts is possible.
+- One of if not the fastest GFAv1 file loading implementations without preprocessing;
+no assumptions about order, node labels, sequences or tags.
+- Lowest memory usage yet fastest processing speed compared to existing software.
 - High performance graphics with modern and efficient renderer.
-- Some of the fastest GFA loading, by splitting topology from sequence/tags in separate passes;
-no assumptions about ordering, type of labels (strings or integers) or tags.
-- Console with an embedded graph manipulation language based on GFA tags.
-- Any tags, including user-defined ones, can be loaded from the GFA file, CSV files and in the prompt; automatic coloring if one is included.
+- High reactivity and fast feedback, reducing waiting times to a minimum.
+- Supports loading tags from CSV files or live via commands;
+user-defined tags can be created at any time.
+- Embedded programming language allowing complex interactions via all tags, presented as tables.
+- Layouting constraints via special tags, enabling linear and other types of layouts;
-- Custom layouting (albeit currently primitive) via special tags and a generic force-directed layout in 2D or 3D space.
+layouting in 2D or 3D space.
 - Written from scratch in C with almost no dependencies: easy and fast to build;
-highly modular, extensible and cross-platform by design (note: code including bundled header-only libs is as portable as possible and supports multiple backends, but it still needs to be actually ported).
+highly modular, extensible and cross-platform by design.

-Without coarsening, the current layouting algorithm while a parallelized and slightly improved version of the classic Fruchterman-Reingold __[1]__ force-directed algorithm, is still slow for 10k+ node graphs.
+Layouting is a parallelized hybrid version of the classic Fruchterman-Reingold __[1]__ force-directed algorithm, which is still slow for 10k+ nodes.
-It will however be adequate for a coarsened graph since it only ever works on whatever is currently loaded;
-other algorithms (SGD2, FM3, etc.) could later be implemented as well.
-Right now, because layouting is parallelized, in real-time and can be interacted with, not that much is left to make it more useful in practice.

 Near finished:
 - Offline coarsening and easy import/export of partial graph
-- Finish external memory implementation
+- External memory implementation and hooks
-- Alignment visualization
 - Annotations, overlays
 - Path handling: highlighting, coloring
 - Manpage
+- Improved rendering

 Near future:
+- Expanding/collapsing parts of the graph automatically based on view and using the mouse
 - Better generic layouts with hooks for user-specific scenarios: fix circular, add spherical, etc.
 - Better UI; macros as user-defined buttons
 - Newick format and phylogenetic tree layouts
 - Additional capabilities in the graph language
+- Alignment visualization

 Future:
 - Edge bundling
 - Prettier graphs: node/line thickness and curvature
 - More user-friendly layout specification/implementation
-- Further graphics performance improvements if warranted
 - Multiple graph handling
-- GBZ support

 Released under the terms of the MIT license.